About LDAP

 Vendor-Specific Attributes for LDAP

-The Internet Engineering Task Force (IETF) draft standard specifies a method for communicating vendor-specific attributes (VSAs) between the network access server and the LDAP server.
-The IETF uses attribute 26.
-VSAs allow vendors to support their own extended attributes that are not suitable for general use.
+You can use the Internet Engineering Task Force (IETF) draft standard method to communicate vendor-specific attributes between your network access server and the LDAP server.
+Attribute 26 serves this purpose.
+You can use vendor-specific attributes to enable extended features that are not intended for general use.

 Cisco VSA Format for LDAP